jaerri/Plain-Square-Shooter/README.md

 # Plain Square Shooter

-A 2D top-down shooter game
+A 2D top-down shooter game in development
-In development

 also my first game so die